microsoft/Windows-driver-samples/pofx/WDF/ReadMe.md

 1. Obtain the devcon.exe tool from the WDK
 2. Copy the driver binary, INF file and the KMDF coinstaller to a directory on your test machine.
-    **Note** The WDK no longer contains the co-installers by default.
-You can obtain the co-installers by downloading theWdfcoinstaller.msi package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).
+    **Note** You can obtain the co-installers by downloading theWdfcoinstaller.msi package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).
 3. Run the command "devcon.exe install WdfMultiComp.inf WDF\\WdfMultiComp".

 Testing